mudler/edgevpn/docs/content/en/docs/Getting started/api.md

 }
 ```

-Takes a regex and a set of records and registers then to the blockchain.
+Takes a regex and a set of records and registers them to the blockchain.

 The DNS table in the ledger will be used by the embedded DNS server to handle requests locally.